stuartinnes/randstr/README.md

 # randstr - a Go random string generator

-A super simple random string generator suitable for passwords and the creation of all sorts of random jibberish.
+A super simple random string generator suitable for passwords (cryptographic strength entropy) and the creation of all sorts of random jibberish.

 ## Source (this stuff)